Valentin Debise

+Supersport World Championship for the ZXMOTO Factory Evan Bros Racing racing team with a ZXMOTO 820RR.
+To date, they have won five regional championships.

-Supersport World Championship for the Renzi Corse racing team.
-He has also competed in the MotoAmerica Supersport Championship riding a Suzuki GSX-R600, and the French Supersport Championship.
-He finished 2nd in the French Supersport Championship in 2013, and is a former winner of the French 125GP Championship, in 2008.
+He has also competed in the MotoAmerica Supersport Championship riding a Suzuki GSX-R600, and the French Supersport Championship, which he won in 2021 and 2022.
+He finished second in the French Supersport Championship in 2013, and is a former winner of the French 125GP Championship, in 2008.
 Throughout the 2016 MotoAmerica Series, Debise and his teammates were coached by former AMA racer Ken Hill.